holmesrichards/clock/README.md

 If the clock is stopped or external clock is enabled, the display shows "STOPPED" or "EXTERNAL" respectively, and only long tactile presses are handled.

+At startup, the clock speed is 120 BPM.

 #### Tempo submodes

 In the ANY tempo submode, any whole number of BPM from 7 to 960 may be set.
 When using the encoder, turning one step clockwise or counterclockwise steps to the next higher or lower whole number.
 When using the tap button, the tap interval is converted to the nearest whole number BPM.